-The Conservation Education Strategy Tool Kit contains resources developed by the Association of Fish and Wildlife Agencies (AFWA) to support conservation educators who offer fish and wildlife based programs.
-It includes resources developed as part of AFWA’s Conservation Education Strategy:
+The Conservation Education Strategy Tool Kit was developed to support conservation educators in wildlife agencies and beyond.
+These resources were developed as part of AFWA’s Conservation Education Strategy.

 Teaching about the Magnificent Monarch: Resource Recommendations for Conservation Educators